influxdata/influxdb-client-go/README.md

 # influxdb-client-go

 A home for InfluxDB’s 2.x's golang client.
+This client is not compatible with InfluxDB 1.x--if you are looking for the 1.x golang client you can find it [here](https://github.com/influxdata/influxdb1-client).

 ## Pre-Alpha Warning!
 This is not even close to ready for production use.